The History of Sir Charles Grandison: Critical response

+Richardson shared drafts of the novel with Dorothy Lady Bradshaigh who had contacted him anonymously when Clarissa was part published.
+He met her in March 1750 and she would make comments on his drafts of The History of Sir Charles Grandison and he would make amendments.
+Richardson wrote that his book was "owing to you … more than to any one Person besides".
+Richardson valued her opinions and he planned to reissue Pamela and Clarissa based on her comments.
+Dorothy identified herself with the character of Charlotte in The History of Sir Charles Grandison.

-Samuel Johnson was one of the first to respond to the novel, but he focused primarily on the preface: "If you were to require my opinion which part [in the preface] should be changed, I should be inclined to the supression of that part which seems to disclaim the composition.
+Samuel Johnson was one of the first to respond to the published novel, but he focused primarily on the preface: "If you were to require my opinion which part [in the preface] should be changed, I should be inclined to the supression of that part which seems to disclaim the composition.
 What is modesty, if it deserts from truth?
 Of what use is the disguise by which nothing is concealed?
 You must forgive this, because it is meant well."
 Sarah Fielding, in her introduction to The Lives of Cleopatra and Octavia, claims that people have an "insatiable Curiosity for Novels or Romances" that tell of the "rural Innocence of a Joseph Andrews, or the inimitable Virtues of Sir Charles Grandison".
 Andrew Murphy, in the Gray's Inn Journal, emphasised the history of the production when he wrote:

 Sir Walter Scott, who favoured the bildungsroman and open plots, wrote in his "Prefatory Memoir to Richardson" to The Novels of Samuel Richardson (1824):

 Although Scott is antipathetic towards Richardson's final novel, not everyone was of the same opinion; Jane Austen was a devotee of the novel, which was part of her mental furniture to the point where she could claim to describe "all that was ever said or done in the cedar parlour".
 She would for example casually compare a flower in a new cap she got to the white feather described by Harriet Byron as being in hers.
-Nevertheless, throughout her life she also subjected Grandison to much affectionate, even satirical mockery - adapting it into a dramatic lampoon (not published until 1980) around 1800.
+Nevertheless, throughout her life she also subjected Grandison to much affectionate, even satirical mockery – adapting it into a dramatic lampoon (not published until 1980) around 1800.
 Her juvenilia also included a heroine who guyed Harriet Byron's frequent fainting, through being "in such a hurry to have a succession of fainting fits, that she had scarcely patience enough to recover from one before she fell into another".
 As late as 1813, she would respond to a long letter from her sister Cassandra by exclaiming "Dear me!...Like Harriet Byron I ask, what am I to do with my Gratitude".